jmhb0/viddiff/viddiff_method/README.md

-# Viddiff method
+# Viddiff method overivew
 The viddiff method has 3 components:
-- Proposer: in '`open' eval it calls an LLM to propose possible differences strings between actions based on the input action string.
-In open and closed eval, it also calls an LLM to create strings that are used by the retrieval model
+- `stage1_proposer.py`: in '`open' eval it calls an LLM to propose possible differences strings between actions based on the input action string.
+In open and closed eval, it calls an LLM to be used by the retriver module.
+First it proposes a list of subactions, then creates retrieval strings for each of those subactions, and finally it links the subactions to the proposed difference strings.
-- Retriever
-- FrameDifferenceer
+- `stage2_retriever.py`: for each difference and each video, this retrieves the most relevant frames.
+To do this, it calls CLIP to compute text-image similarity for the retrieval strings (from last stage), then does temporal segmentation of the subactions using the `utils_retriever.py` module.
+- `stage3_differencer.py`: given the retrieval frames and difference strings, query a VLM for whether the difference applies more for video A or B or neither.

-Results to LLM calls and CLIP calls are automatically cached (in `cache` directory).
+The results of calls to LLM APIs and to CLIP calls are automatically cached (in `cache` directory).

-# Run the VidDiff method
+## Run the VidDiff method
-The method depends on a CLIP server you have to start locally and the OpenAI API.

-## Set API keys
-Set $OPENAI_API_KEY environment variable, which is used by the Proposer and FrameDifferenceer modules
+First get the dataset from https://huggingface.co/datasets/jmhb/VidDiffBench.

-Run the VidDiff method with:
+Then run the VidDiff method with:
 ```
-python -m ipdb viddiff_method/run_viddiff.py --config viddiff_method/configs/config.yaml --name viddiff_easy --split easy --eval_mode closed --subset_mode 0
+python  viddiff_method/run_viddiff.py --config viddiff_method/configs/config.yaml --name viddiff_easy --split easy --eval_mode closed --subset_mode 0
 ```
-If the results are not cached, you first

-## Run CLIP model as a server
-The `retriever` module calls CLIP.
-To avoid loading CLIP each time, we run it as a server.
+This should work out of the box because we have implemented caching of all LLM and CLIP calls and included the cache in the repo.

+But if you change anything, then you'll need to set up the api key `$OPENAI_API_KEY`, and run a CLIP server.
+We used a CLIP server because it saves loading the model for each model run.
 We tested this on a6000 hardware.
 Run `python apis/clip_server.py &`, which uses [OpenClip](https://github.com/mlfoundations/open_clip) like this:
 ```
 import open_clip
 model, _, preprocess = open_clip.create_model_and_transforms(
         "ViT-bigG-14", pretrained="laion2b_s39b_b160k")
 ```
-Then the code will call

-Creates `tmp` directory which saves images for the CLIP server.
+This creates `tmp` directory which saves images for the CLIP server.
 This is not the fastes way to do this, but for a smaller dataset it's manageable.
-Also the function automatically does embedding caching into ``
+Also the function automatically does embedding caching.